Lawmakers to hear from tribes, others on sports betting

-State lawmakers are beginning to craft legislation that would legalize sports betting in Connecticut.
+Casino executives, lottery officials and even former baseball player Bobby Valentine have traveled to Connecticut's Capitol, hoping to get a piece of whatever system the Legislature may put in place to legalize sports gambling.

-The Legislature's Public Safety and Security Committee will hold a public hearing Tuesday on the issue.
+The General Assembly's Public Safety and Security Committee is holding public hearing Tuesday on that issue and other bills to expand gambling in the state.

-A recent Supreme Court ruling that opened up wagering on athletics has already led to its legalization in several states, including Rhode Island.
+A recent Supreme Court ruling that opened up wagering on athletics has already led to its legalization in several states, including neighboring Rhode Island and nearby New Jersey.

 Sign Up and Save